archbardinexile/BGCL/factions.md

 ## Dawnroot Druids

-The Dawnroot Druids make their home in the *Dawnroot Forest* on [Fundus](locations#fundus), secluded from the trappings of lifestyle in the capital.
-They revere and protect a portal to the elemental plane of water, the source of the *River Fountainhead*, which they believe to be a blessing from *Silvanus*, the deity of wild nature.
+The Dawnroot Druids make their home in the [Dawnroot Forest](locations#dawnroot-forest) on [Fundus](locations#fundus), secluded from the trappings of lifestyle in the capital.
+They revere and protect a portal to the elemental plane of water, the source of the [River Fountainhead](locations#river-fountainhead), which they believe to be a blessing from *Silvanus*, the deity of wild nature.
 Though they disapprove of the [Church](church-of-caelum)'s expansionist practices, they seem to prefer not to intervene.

 ## Diamond Guard

-The Kingdom of Diamante is the largest of several feudal nations that sit atop the earthmote [Atada](locations#atada) on the north-western border between [Profundus](locations) and [Montanum](locations).
+The Kingdom of Diamante is the largest of several feudal nations that sit atop the earthmote [Atada](locations#atada) on the north-western border between [Profundus](locations#profundus) and [Montanum](locations#montanum).
 Currently ruled by Queen [Carina Diamante IV](#carina-diamante-iv) and her consort, [Rafael de Florencia](#rafael-de-florencia), the nation boasts great wealth and pride in their flamboyant culture.

-The Diamond Guard is the moniker given to Queen [Carina](#carina-diamante-iv)'s royal guard.
+The Diamond Guard is the moniker given to Queen [Carina](characters#carina-diamante-iv)'s royal guard.
 Paragons of courage and altruism, knights of the Diamond Guard command great prestige as few amongst the many warriors that apply for the role are accepted.

 ## Githzechi Clans